hagure/retrogaming/retrogaming_hardware_dimensions.md

 # About

 This document just lists the general* dimensions for various retrogaming & streaming equipment.
-This can be used as a reference to create protective packaging or for cutting for used in professional gear equipment boxes (pelican, etc.)
+This can be used as a reference to create protective packaging or for cutting for used in professional gear equipment boxes (pelican, etc.).
+Measurements shown in Length x Width x Height order.

 --- - --- - ---

 # 	OSSC

 ## 	OSSC
+- Dimensions: 5-3/16 x 3-1/16 x 1-9/16
+- Notes: Includes feet, switch & ports

 ## 	OSSC Remote

 # 	PVM

 # 	gscartsw
+- Dimensions: 10-1/2 x 5-1/8 x 1-1/2
+- Weight: 1lb, 5oz

 # 	HAS Supergun